shajenM/BerkeleyMLProject3/README.md

 ### Dataset
-The dataset has folloing fields:
+The dataset has following fields:
 ```
 age                 int64
 job                object